mahdiKhd/Software-lab-report1/README.md

 Test files are located in the `tests` directory and follow the naming convention `*.test.js`.

+### CI/CD Pipeline

+This project uses GitHub Actions for continuous integration and deployment:

+- Automatically runs ESLint and Jest tests on pull requests
+- Ensures code quality before merging
+- Generates and uploads test coverage reports

+The workflow configuration is located in `.github/workflows/ci-cd.yml`.

 ### Code Reviews

 We follow a set of guidelines for code reviews to maintain code quality and consistency.
 Please refer to [CodeReviewGuidelines.md](CodeReviewGuidelines.md) for more information.